RobertHechler/RobertHechler.github.io/_pages/about.md

 Department of Ecology and Evolutionary Biology<br>
 University of Toronto<br>

-**Research interests:** Quantitative Ecology, Molecular Ecology, Aquatic Ecology, Global Change Biology, Population Dynamics, Conservation Biology.
+**Research interests:** Quantitative Ecology, Molecular Ecology, Aquatic Ecology, Global Change Biology, Population Dynamics, Conservation Biology

-I'm broadly interested in understanding the effects of environmental change on biodiversity dynamics.
+I'm broadly interested in understanding the effects of environmental change on biodiversity dynamics and enjoy using molecular and quantiative methods to do so.
 Read about my research [here](https://roberthechler.github.io/research/)

 **Email:** robert.hechler@mail.utoronto.ca